eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/IntermediateExamples/6_Ultrasonic_Range_Finder.md

 We can add these two images to the project folder, just like the operation in the basic example.
 Note: The image size is 320x240, and the length unit is px.
 ## **Code**
+In this example:

-In this example, UNIHIKER is first initialized with Board().begin().
-At the same time, we use gui=GUI() to initialize the  GUI.
-Then, we use urm091 = ANALOG_URM09(Pin((Pin.P21))) to initialize the pin.
+- UNIHIKER is first initialized with Board().begin().
+- Use gui=GUI() to initialize the  GUI.
+- Use urm091 = ANALOG_URM09(Pin((Pin.P21))) to initialize the pin.
 We use txt=gui.draw_text() to display the content we want to display on the screen.
-In the main loop, we use the dis = urm091.distance_cm() method to get the value of the distance.
-At last, We used a check statement to determine whether the distance was enough to brake, in order to complete the image switching.
+- In the main loop, we use the dis = urm091.distance_cm() method to get the value of the distance.
+- We used a check statement to determine whether the distance was enough to brake, in order to complete the image switching.
 ```python
 #  -*- coding: UTF-8 -*-